AbulfatNasirli/digital-umbrella-task/README.md

 To run this project, install it locally using git clone <br>
 `git clone repo-url`

-To run this project, install it locally using git clone: cd to project directory then run following `./mvnw spring-boot:run `
+To run this project, install it locally using git clone: cd to project directory then run following <br>
+ `./mvnw spring-boot:run `